Interview with author Autumn P Prather

 Q5.
 Is there lots to do before you drive in and start writing a book?

 Q6.
-How long did it take you to write ‘The Meal Deal’ book?
+How long did it take you to write ‘The Adventures of Summer and Winter: I Got A Puppy!’ book?

 Q7.
-On what all platforms readers can find ‘The Meal Day’ book to buy?
+On what all platforms readers can find ‘The Adventures of Summer and Winter: I Got A Puppy!’ book to buy?

 Q8.
-Tell us about the process of coming up with the book cover and the title ‘The Meal Deal’?
+Tell us about the process of coming up with the book cover and the title ‘The Adventures of Summer and Winter: I Got A Puppy!’?

 Q9.
 When writing a book how do you keep things fresh, for both your readers and also yourself?